ajalkane/helloqt5/README.md

 qmake
 dpkg-buildpackage

-If you get errors about missing 'xcb*" libraries, install them and run "dpkg-buildpackage" again
+If you get errors about missing 'xcb*" libraries, install them and run "dpkg-buildpackage" again.

+The resulting debian package will appear one level above helloqt5 directory.

 Running on device
 =================